enricfentcami/k8s-ckad-notas/ckad-06-services_network-02-ingress.md

 `kubectl get ingress -n app-space`

-Eliminar el ingress:
+Delete an ingress:

 `kubectl delete ingress ingress-wear`

-NOTE: There is no shortcut to generate an input by command, you have to create the yaml from 0
+NOTE: There is no shortcut to generate an ingress by command, you have to create the yaml from 0 (using the official documentation)

 ## **2. Ingress resources**